UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 .. objectives:: Teaching objectives

    - learners have created, activated, used and deactivated a venv
-   - learners have used an ML package
+   - learners have re-created a venv
    - learners have heard about conda

 Overview